scrtlabs/SecretNetwork/docs/validators-and-full-nodes/setup-sgx.md

 ## Software

+First, make sure you have the latest microcode from intel: https://github.com/intel/Intel-Linux-Processor-Microcode-Data-Files/releases
+`sudo apt install intel-microcode -y` may also work.

-First, make sure you have Rust installed: https://www.rust-lang.org/tools/install
+Then, make sure you have Rust installed: https://www.rust-lang.org/tools/install

 - Once Rust is installed, install the `nightly` toolchain: